Pezz89/PySoundConcat/src/sppysound/docs/descriptor_defs.rst

 Harmonic Ratio
 ~~~~~~~~~~~~~~
 The harmonic ratio can be used to differentiate between noisy and periodic
-signals. higher values suggest that the signal is more periodic (such as a sine
+signals.
+Higher values suggest that the signal is more periodic (such as a sine
 wave) and lower values represent less periodicity.
 This can be used as a form
-of confidence measure in determining the validity of F0 values. it is
+of confidence measure in determining the validity of F0 values.
+It is
 calculated as part of the F0 estimation algorithm as:

 .. math::